camunda/camunda-docs/docs/components/modeler/bpmn/inclusive-gateways/inclusive-gateways.md

 For example: No courses selected then the default flow `Salad` is taken.

 ![An inclusive gateway has decided to take the step to prepare salad as the default because none of the conditions were fulfilled.](assets/inclusive-gateway-3.png)

-If the inclusive gateway only has one outgoing sequence flow, then it does not need to have a condition.

 ## Conditions